octokit/app.js/README.md

 Installation tokens expire after an hour.
 By default, `@octokit/app` is caching up to 15000 tokens simultaneously using [`lru-cache`](https://github.com/isaacs/node-lru-cache).
 You can pass your own cache implementation by passing `options.cache.{get,set}` to the constructor.

-> an optional `expiry` parameter is passed to `cache.set`, useful for further automation of your cache mechanism
-> _e.g. auto purge values after expiry is elapsed._

 ```js
 const App = require('@octokit/app')
 const APP_ID = 1